KZ2X Packet Node Description

 With the configuration presented thus far, I can use the call program to connect make outbound AX.25 connections over both RF and AXUDP.
 For example, axcall vhf0 BROCK will connect me to the W1MV-7 digipeater in Brockton, MA via RF.
 Similarly, axcall udp0 ka5d-7 will connect me to the BPQ node at the University of Texas in Austin via AXUDP and axcall netrom GAMES will connect me to a European text game server via NET/ROM over AXUDP.

-When logged in interactive, I often run listen to monitor AX.25 traffic and NET/ROM on VHF and the general use AXUDP interfaces.
+When logged in interactively, I often run listen to monitor AX.25 traffic and NET/ROM on VHF and the general use AXUDP interfaces.
 For example, to watch RF traffic in a tmux window:

 : vhf1; sudo /opt/local/bin/listen -ar -tttt -p vhf0